 America's Test Kitchen is now my baking mentor.
 I have a lot more respect for what goes into my oven, and know that there is a real science that goes into every recipe.
 You can't always just switch out an ingredient - or a pan size, or even the material of the baking vessel.

 I am bringing some of their Pumpkin Bread to a friend's house - it's a no-brainer since it's fall and (almost) everyone loves it.
-I resist the temptation to add chocolate chips and follow the recipe step-by-step.
-With one exception - I leave out the walnuts, because I am weird about nuts in my desserts.
+I resisted the temptation to add chocolate chips and followed the recipe step-by-step.
+With one exception - I left out the walnuts, because I am weird about nuts in my desserts.

 It is a little more involved than your typical Pumpkin Bread Recipe.
 Because there is less sugar, you have to cook down the canned pumpkin puree to concentrate the sweetness.
 This step also involves blooming the spices, resulting in a much more "THIS IS PUMPKIN BREAD" flavor.
 It uses buttermilk (not an ingredient I typically have on hand) and cream cheese to combat dryness.
 And how does it taste?
 Like the pumpkin bread you imagine waking up on a farm and eating - super fresh and simple.
 Not the overly-sweet cafe style slice doused in a glaze and drowned with a pumpkin spice latte.
 With a smear of a little more cream cheese, this can become the star substitute for Sunday Bagel Brunch, fall through winter.